elastic/ml-cpp/build-setup/windows.md

 Install it mainly using the default options _except_ on the "Install Options" dialog check "Add CMake to the system PATH for all users".

+## Third Party Dependency Libraries

+The instructions below relate to building 3rd party dependencies from source.
+These steps can either be performed manually or, if preferred, automatically by running the PowerShell script `build_windows_third_party_deps.ps1` in the `dev-tools` directory.

 ### zlib

 Whilst it is possible to download a pre-built version of `zlib1.dll`, for consistency we want one that links against the Visual Studio 2022 C runtime library.
 Therefore it is necessary to build zlib from source.